mdwelker10/discord-bot-aigis/README.md

 ## Manga Command
 Aigis can also interact with Mangadex's API to retrive information about manga.
 This feature is mainly used to track manga releases and receive pings when a new chapter is uploaded.
-- Aigis pings Mangadex for updates once every hour.
+- Aigis pings Mangadex for updates every 3 hours.
 This could change in the future to be more frequent.

 The announcement for manga chapter releases will happen in the channel set using `manga:<channel ID>` in the `/setup` command.